acro5piano/cache-facade/README.md

 # Cache Facade

-Browser Cache inspired by Laravel's `cache::remember`
+Browser Cache inspired by Laravel's `cache::remember`.
+You can reduce API call with fluent syntax.

 # Installation